HoG Handbook

 Gastrointestinal (GI) Bleeds

 GI bleedGastrointestinal (GI) bleeding is bleeding in the stomach or intestines.
 GI bleeding is not common with bleeding disorders but if it happens it can be serious.
 Call your doctor right away if you think you may be having GI bleeding.
 This includes bleeding from your rectum.
 Bleeding from the rectum could be caused by a condition called angiodysplasia.
-With angiodysplasia, the blood vessels in the stomach or intestines become large and prone to bleed.
+With angiodysplasia, the blood vessels in the stomach or intestines become large and prone to bleeding.
 People with VWD are more likely than others to get angiodysplasia.

 Signs that you are having a gastrointestinal (GI) bleed: